mverleg/dory/README.rst

 This will leave you with a complete copy of whatever you're trying to backup, for every time you use this script.
 Files only take significant space if they're changed (since they're just hardlinks otherwise).

+It runs on a backup machine (like a raspberry pi or a server with extra space) and makes backups over ssh.

 * Need your backed up data?
 Just go to the latest backup directory.
 * Need an earlier version?
 Go to an earlier directory, or use diff to find where changes happened.